Menu

 • Wyoming

 *Florida passed Telehealth, Chapter 2019-137, Florida Laws, which establishes standards of practice for telehealth services, including patient evaluations, record-keeping, and controlled substances prescribing.
 The law also authorizes out-of-state practitioners to perform telehealth services for patients in FL upon meeting certain eligibility requirements and registering with the Dept. of Health.
-The department is working on implementation and expects the application for out-of-state providers to be available in early fall 2019.

 States with Policy Statements or Guidelines Only: